 New Mexico has a statute of limitations of three years for any medical malpractice cases.
 A statute of limitations is literally a limitation on the time you have to file a case.
 When the limitation is in regard to health, medical treatment, or overall well-being, it can be disheartening to know you have a ticking time clock on when you are able to seek justice.
 A medical malpractice case can be a simple fix or in the worst-case scenario, they can be fatal.

-There are few, if any, ways to avoid a medical malpractice.
+There are few, if any, ways to avoid medical malpractice.
 For the best possible care, it is best to find a doctor or treatment center that you trust.
 Don’t hesitate to ‘shop around’ for the care you deserve.
 While we are conditioned to trust doctors and physicians, that doesn’t mean there aren’t some bad eggs out there.
-Take you and your family’s health into your own hands and make sure you are receiving proper care.
+Take your and your family’s health into your own hands and make sure you are receiving proper care.
 In the case that you do receive poor treatment or care, it is best to know your rights surrounding medical malpractice cases.
-While we know New Mexico has a three year statute of limitations on when to file, we also have to take the malpractice itself into consideration.
+While we know New Mexico has a three-year statute of limitations on when to file, we also have to take the malpractice itself into consideration.

 Questions that arise are:

 - Who discovered the inconsistency, was it the patient, the doctor responsible for the injury or death, or a third party?

 All of these questions will determine the path of the case.
 If the cause of medical malpractice is determined or discovered within the two-year time limit, the case may be filed more easily.
 It will be a more standard case anyway.
 Medical malpractice cases get a little trickier if the cause is not determined or discovered until after the two-year limit.
 This takes us to what is called the discovery rule.